Twelve Puzzles, Each With a Proof (and Why That Wasn't Enough)

 That second kind turned out to be the important one.

-A third of the levels were broken
+A third of the first levels were broken

-Here is the honest part.
 Claude was the level designer too, and it worked the way a human designer drafts: sketching wall shapes that felt like puzzles, placing boxes and goals, trusting its read of the geometry.
 Twelve levels came out of that.
 Then it ran make solve on its own work.

 Four of the twelve came back provably unsolvable.
 A 33 percent defect rate, from the same session that wrote the working solver, and the rejects were not the ambitious ones.
 Two were levels the model was confident enough about that, without the gate, they would have shipped.

 The traps were geometric and invisible to a read-through.
 The best one: a map with two wall stubs that split it into halves, connected through a single doorway cell.
 The intended solution parked a box on that doorway's far side, which worked fine, except the parked box then sealed the only route to the position needed for the final push.
-Every playthrough of that level would have ended one move from victory, staring at a box that could never turn the corner.
+Every playthrough would have ended one move from victory, staring at a box that could never turn the corner.
 Claude initially disputed its own solver's verdict, re-traced the geometry step by step, and conceded: the level it designed and believed in was impossible.

 | # | level | boxes | min pushes | states explored |